Dispatch From Amsterdam in the Corona Era

 Perhaps this is a wake-up call as well, in the realization that this may not be the last one.
 Or the worst.

-Edmond Van Putte is part of our Leiden Untour staff and leads our groups on a walking tour of Amsterdam.
+Edmond Van Putte is part of our Leiden UnTour staff and leads our groups on a walking tour of Amsterdam.
 His website is www.guideholland.com.